Small Japan border easing stirs hope, worry for foreigners

 Under the restrictions, Japan also might have missed future business partners because foreign companies that consider the border measures a risk factor might avoid business or investment here, he said.

-While COVID-19 infections are slowing, daily fatalities surged above 270 on Tuesday, a record since the pandemic began, according to the health ministry.
-Japan has recorded more than 22,000 deaths, significantly lower than in many countries.
+While COVID-19 infections are slowing, daily fatalities surged above 270 last Tuesday, a record since the pandemic began, according to the health ministry.
+Japan has recorded more than 23,000 deaths, significantly lower than in many countries.

 But most of Japan is still under virus-related restrictions as infections continue to burden the medical system, which tends to be overwhelmed easily because COVID-19 treatment is limited to public or major hospitals.